hashicorp/terraform-provider-azuread/docs/guides/microsoft-graph.md

 The deprecated field `description` has been replaced by the `display_name` field and will be removed.

+-> The following also applies when the Microsoft Graph beta is enabled in version 1.5 or later

 The `display_name` field will become read-only as Azure Active Directory no longer respects user-supplied display names for passwords.

 The `key_id` field will become read-only as Azure Active Directory no longer allows user-specified key IDs for passwords.
 This also means that the `azuread_application_password` resource no longer supports importing in version 2.0 of the provider.